- Chart

 Industry Overview

-Edwards Lifesciences operates in the highly specialized medical device industry, specifically within the cardiovascular segment.
-This industry is characterized by significant innovation, stringent regulatory oversight (FDA, EMA), and a growing demand driven by an aging global population and increasing prevalence of cardiovascular diseases.
-The shift towards minimally invasive procedures is a major trend.
+The medical device industry, particularly in cardiovascular and critical care, is characterized by rapid technological innovation, stringent regulatory oversight, and a growing demand driven by an aging global population and increasing prevalence of cardiovascular diseases.
+Key trends include minimally invasive procedures, personalized medicine, and digital health integration.

 Positioning